support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Rama Visits Sage Agastya in the Dandaka Desert, Who Invites Him to Stay the Night by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 17th century · wood (material) · material · colour · elephant · animal · civilization · forest · hinduism · religion · india · asia · miniature · mythology · mythological figure · elephants · hospitable · group of people · deer · woodland · visits · forest · woodlands · hospitality · visiting · hinduism · hindu · mammal · 17th century · visit · male · deserts · desert · religion · hindoo · rama · British Library, London, UK / Bridgeman Images